miguoliang/old_blog/code/_posts/2019-12-25-how-to-use-amp-img-tag-to-display-image-in-jekyll.md

 ## Introduction

-`amp-img` tags are a better alternative to `img` tag in AMP pages. `amp-image` tags [lazy-load images](https://web.dev/offscreen-images/?utm_source=lighthouse&utm_medium=unknown) outside the first viewport automatically.
-More details about `amp-img` tags from [AMP official website](https://amp.dev/documentation/guides-and-tutorials/develop/media_iframes_3p/?format=websites#images).
+AMP image tags (`amp-img`) are a better alternative to native HTML image tags (`img`) in AMP pages.
+AMP image tags [lazy-load images](https://web.dev/offscreen-images/?utm_source=lighthouse&utm_medium=unknown) outside the first viewport automatically.
+More details about AMP image tags from [AMP official website](https://amp.dev/documentation/guides-and-tutorials/develop/media_iframes_3p/?format=websites#images).

-Jekyll use `img` tags to display image by default.
-We need to custom the default markdown parser to generate `amp-img` tags instead of `img` tags.
-Fortunately, we don't have to develop a markdown parser from zero, what we have to do is only inherite the default markdown parser and override the special method which parse the markdown image expression to the HTML `img` tags.
+Jekyll uses native HTML image tags to display images by default.
+We need to custom the default markdown parser to generate AMP image tags instead of native HTML image tags.
+Fortunately, we don’t have to develop a markdown parser from zero.
+What we have to do is only inherit the default markdown parser and override the particular method, which parses the markdown image expression to the native HTML image tags.

-*If you are new to Jekyll, you can read my **[Jekyll beginner's guide in 5 minutes](/jekyll-beginner-guide.html)** to learn basics, or access [Jekyll official website](https://jekyllrb.com/) to systematic learn it.*
+*If you are new to Jekyll, you can read my **[Jekyll beginner's guide in 5 minutes](/jekyll-beginner-guide.html)** to learn basics or access [Jekyll's official website](https://jekyllrb.com/) to systematic learn it.*

 ## 1. Create a Jekyll website project